 The study visit programme fee for each participant is GBP7,000; including:

-- International return travel between Hong Kong and the UK, including all airport transfers and internal travel;
+- International return travel between Hong Kong and the UK, including all UK airport transfers and internal travel;

 - Overnight accommodation in the UK;